Which of the following is the correct balanced equation for the r... | Channels for Pearson+

 1

-Determine the oxidation states of the elements involved in the reaction.
-Aluminum (Al) starts in the 0 oxidation state and is oxidized, while manganese in permanganate (MnO4⁻) is reduced from +7 to +4 in MnO2.

-Write the half-reactions for oxidation and reduction.
-The oxidation half-reaction involves Al being oxidized to Al(OH)4⁻, and the reduction half-reaction involves MnO4⁻ being reduced to MnO2.

 Balance each half-reaction for mass and charge.
-For the oxidation half-reaction, balance aluminum and hydroxide ions.
-For the reduction half-reaction, balance manganese, oxygen, and hydrogen ions, using water molecules and hydrogen ions as needed.
+Add water (H₂O) to balance oxygen atoms and hydroxide ions (OH⁻) to balance hydrogen atoms in a basic solution.

 Watch next